Jump to content

 X Prevents Research on Potential Election Interference

 Together with Democracy Reporting International (DRI), the GFF took X to the Berlin Regional Court in summary proceedings.
 The platform refused to provide DRI with publicly accessible data such as the reach or the number of likes and shares of posts.
 The Berlin Regional Court initially ruled that X was obliged hand over the data.
 DRI wanted to use this data to study the influence of social media platforms on the German federal election 2025 and to increase transparency regarding potential manipulations in the run-up to the election.
-X filed an objection and GFF and DRI have declared the lawsuit to be no longer in need of adjudication for procedural reasons, hence now only the question of costs will be heard orally.
-The lawsuit is based on the Digital Services Act (DSA), which obliges platforms to grant researchers access to relevant data.
+X filed an objection and GFF and DRI declared the lawsuit to be no longer in need of adjudication for procedural reasons, hence only the question of costs was heard orally.
+However, this still required the court to consider the original complaint.
+Ultimately, the court dismissed the complaint due to a lack of urgency.
+However, the judges made it clear that researchers can assert their right to access research data in the country in which they are conducting their research.
+This constitutes a clear strengthening of the Digital Services Act (DSA), which obliges platforms to grant researchers access to relevant data.

 Simone Ruf